PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 18:06:25
+Last updated: 2024-04-02 18:06:59
-Random Quote: If you smile when no one else is around, you really mean it. - Andy Rooney
+Random Quote: Things do not change; we change. - Henry David Thoreau